corinat/tutorials/foss4g-2019/README.md

-**Details about how to use a box from macOS to Windows or vice verse can be found here http://mapwizard.eu/articles/vagrant/index.html**
+**Details about how to use a box from macOS to Windows or vice versa can be found here http://mapwizard.eu/articles/vagrant/index.html**